Nick Senzel Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Cubs have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (50 total, one per game).

-- The righty's last appearance was on Saturday against the Philadelphia Phillies, when he went 2 1/3 innings, surrendering six earned runs while giving up six hits.
+- The left-hander last pitched on Tuesday against the New York Mets, when he went five innings, allowing two earned runs while giving up four hits.

-- The 31-year-old has an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.